Type-safe bitwise operations - TL;DR

 In case the enumeration E

-is defined inside a class or class template, the macro BOOST_FLAGS_ENABLE_LOCAL
+is defined inside a class or class template, the macro BOOST_FLAGS_LOCAL

 class my_class {